Blog | Personal Finance

 When it’s all right to walk away

-I seldom give advice, but I’ll adamantly state here that if you have negative, toxic people in your personal or professional life, walk away from them.
-It’s rarely an easy thing to do.
-It wasn’t for me.
-But knowing now that these people no longer have any influence on me, I wish I had made the decision many years earlier.
+If you have negative, toxic people in your personal or professional life, walk away from them.
+It’s rarely an easy thing to do, but knowing now that these people no longer have any influence on you will only make you wish you had done it sooner.

 Stretching yourself and going for your financial goals is tough enough without negative, limiting baggage.
 Your success will be much grander, easier, and more fun when the people surrounding you are on your side.